 47-year-old magazine in Labrador building lists of residential school students

-HAPPY VALLEY-GOOSE BAY, N.L. — A magazine documenting the history of Labrador is building lists of people who attended residential schools in the region.
+HAPPY VALLEY-GOOSE BAY, N.L. — Prize money from book awards and royalties is helping a beloved 47-year-old magazine and archive in Labrador compile lists of people who were forced to attend the region's residential schools.

-Aimee Chaulk is the editor of Them Days, a 47-year-old magazine and archive whose website now includes a form in which people can document their time living at one of five residential dormitories in the province.
+Them Days magazine has issued a call to its followers and subscribers asking them to fill out a form detailing when and where they attended a residential school.
+Respondents can also provide information about their experiences and list names of people they lived with in the dorms.

-Chaulk says little is known about the facilities because records weren't kept or didn't survive, adding that many of those who lived in one of them don't like to talk about their experiences.
+It's all part of an effort to piece together the history of residential schools in Labrador, says Them Days editor Aimee Chaulk.

 The Newfoundland and Labrador government also promised an apology in 2017, but its plans have been delayed, most recently by the COVID-19 pandemic.